Wood Badge N3-380-15

 Where is Our Next Course Taking Place?

-The Greater Niagara Frontier Council will host the New Wood Badge Course in 2015.
-If interested, please complete the Wood Badge Interest Survey form which will help us determine the best schedule to hold the course.
+The Greater Niagara Frontier Council will host the New Wood Badge Course in August/September 2015.
+Please click here to register for this event.

 For more information on Wood Badge, view the the article "Why Wood Badge" in the March/April 2014 issue of Scouting Magazine.